 What is the best way for a film to show the power of a character?
 Is it to retain the power within the narrative world and show it be all encompassing, or is it better to show it to have control over specific qualities of the medium itself?
-One of the best examples of this … Continue reading Point Blank (John Boorman, 1967) – Rhythmic Footsteps and Diegetic Power.
+One of the best examples of this debate to be realised in cinematic aesthetics is in John … Continue reading Point Blank (John Boorman, 1967) – Rhythmic Footsteps and Diegetic Power.

 This article contains spoilers.
 There are many aspects of distraction within Jerzy Skolimowski’s 1970 film, Deep End.
 Its highly sexualised, sometimes seedy narrative, its vast array of colours and its crisp, sharp direction are only a handful of its hyper-active eccentricities.
-Even David Lynch, a long-time pessimist about colour cinema, is on record as a … Continue reading Deep End (1970) and the Musical Emphasising of Narrative (Jerzy Skolimowski).
+Even David Lynch, a long-time pessimist about colour cinema, is on record as a fan of Deep End‘s array of powerful colours, and styles. … Continue reading Deep End (1970) and the Musical Emphasising of Narrative (Jerzy Skolimowski).